Marvel Legends: Retro single releases

+Mini-Comic waves

+Figures that come with miniature comic covers.

 Marvel Legends 20th Anniversary

 A special premium line dedicated to updating the characters featured in the very first wave of ToyBiz Marvel Legends from 2002, complete with retro-style packaging.

 Beyond Amazing

 A special Spider-Man-themed promotion designed to coincide with the character's 60th anniversary in 2022.

 Beyond Amazing box sets

 X-Men 60th Anniversary

 A premium line celebrating the 60th anniversary of the X-Men franchise in 2023.